wichert/pyramid_authstack/README.rst

 authentication policies in a `pyramid <http://www.pylonsproject.org>`_ project.
 This can be useful in several scenarios:

-- you need to be able to identify a user for a long period of time, while requiting a recent login to access personal information.
+- You need to be able to identify a user for a long period of time, while requiting a recent login to access personal information.
 Amazon is an example of a site doing this.